If you’re new to gaming, you have probably heard the term GPU get thrown around a lot without knowing what it actually means.

 Just like the CPUs, you can swap your desktop’s graphics card for a better one.
 For example, suppose you have an NVIDIA GTX; you can just remove it and plug in an RTX on the same port.
 Unfortunately, this is not possible with laptop GPUs, they are permanently attached to the motherboard.

 Desktop graphics cards are priced separately from the desktop itself.
-However, since the laptop’s GPUs come already pre-installed into the laptop, their pricing is not independent.
+However, since the laptop’s GPUs are already pre-installed, their pricing is not independent.
 This is the reason gaming laptops are usually expensive.

 Now let’s dig into the technical stuff.
 When deciding to buy a gaming laptop (or one for video editing), under the specifications, you have probably seen the names NVIDIA GeForce RTX 3090 or AMD Radeon 5700 XT.
 So what do these numbers and letters mean?
 Both NVIDIA and Radeon have a similar way of naming their products which reflect the following: